 This poses the question: Is agile project management applicable to the construction industry?

 Many efforts have been made to enhance construction project management through methods like lean construction and integrated project management (IPM).
-These have helped in managing construction projects by improving productivity with a minimum of resources wasted.
+These have helped in managing construction portfolios by improving productivity with a minimum of resources wasted.

 But before getting into further detail, we have to be familiar with the construction project lifecycle to identify where agile methods may be of most benefit.